Sitecore-Hackathon/2022-Web3/examples/rendering-host/README.md

 1. `dotnet tool restore`

-Then to configure a operator endpoint and start new instance:
+Then to configure a operator endpoint and start new instance using our plugin:

 1. `dotnet sitecore instance init --url http://operator-127-0-0-1.nip.io`
 1. `dotnet sitecore instance start -n 'example' --pwd 'b'`, returns the url of your new instance.